PCR vs AG tests for COVID-19

 What are the best uses of antigen tests when I do not have any symptoms?

 Antigen tests can play an important supportive role in preventing the spread of COVID-19.
 Note that a negative test result does NOT rule out infection, but it does make it less likely.
-If you have symptoms, you should not attend any gathering until you have had a PCR test.
-If you don’t have symptoms, it is still important to consider taking extra precautions such as masking while indoors when around people who could be at high risk of serious COVID-19 complications.
+If you donʼt have symptoms, it is still important to consider taking extra precautions such as masking while indoors when around people who could be at high risk of serious COVID-19 complications.
 When community transmission levels are high, a positive test likely indicates true infection and should be treated as such.
 Antigen tests can also be useful to try to detect early infection in those who have had a known close-contact exposure.
 A test taken 3-5 days after exposure will sometimes detect infection before symptoms are noticed.

 What are the best uses of antigen tests when I do have symptoms?

 If you have symptoms that could be due to COVID-19, an antigen test may be able to quickly confirm that you have infection.
 A positive test in that setting suggests that you have the infection and that you can pass it to others.
-You should treat a positive test as a true result and stay home while contacting Student Health.
-A negative antigen test does NOT rule out infection, and you must be tested with the more sensitive PCR test before returning to work or school.
-View video.
+You should treat a positive test as a true result.
+A negative antigen test does NOT rule out infection, you can book an appointment at Habif to obtain a PCR test (see below).

 How can I obtain a COVID-19 Antigen test?